 PRHBTN – PRHBTN is an annual celebration of art forms that have been criminalized, marginalized, and under-appreciated in the mainstream, featuring public murals alongside an exhibition of street art works in a space that complements the raw, powerful nature of the message and artistry of each piece.
 You will see murals as you walk along downtown Kentucky.
 The gathering of artists from around the world usually occurs in October.

 Shaker Village of Pleasant Hill – Something the whole family will enjoy is a visit to Shaker Village of Pleasant Hill just 30 miles South of Lexington.
 You can stay, dine, or just enjoy the day with incredible activities and events throughout the year.
 Regularly occurring events include riverboat rides, paddleboarding, cycling, music on the lawn, horse drawn carriage rides, and gardening classes.
 Special events include Hard Cider Fest, Harvest Fest, Halloween Boo!
 Cruise, Spirit Strolls, Family Quail Dinner, and Blessing of the Hounds.
+A visit to Shaker Village of Pleasant Hill will make you truly wonder why we would ever spend so much time on screens.
+Outdoor play abounds and the connection with the natural land is felt the moment you wonder one of their many paths to discovery.
+On hiking trails I have seen deer, butterflies, rabbits everywhere, the most beautiful fields of wildflowers, and even a baby skunk!
+Wooden swings are positioned throughout the property and a visit to the farm to meet Poco the mini donkey and to see the zinnias in full bloom is a must.
+The way this place is able to refresh your spirit and satisfy your soul will leave you longing for a life that is deep, yet simple.
+Whether you make a day trip or you spend the night in one of their many historic lodging options, you will enjoy the stillness and the natural beauty that is Shaker Village of Pleasant Hill.

 Old Friends Thoroughbred Retirement Farm – In a little more than a decade Old Friends, the Thoroughbred Retirement Facility in Georgetown, KY, has put a new face on the concept of equine aftercare.
 Founded in 2003 by former Boston Globe film critic Michael Blowen, the organization has grown from a leased paddock and one horse to a 136-acre farm, a herd of over 175 rescued and retired horses.
 March 15 – November 4, tours are daily at 10 am, 1 pm & 3 pm.
 Winter hours are November 5- March 14 – one tour daily at 11:00 only.
 Reservations are required and can be made online by clicking here.